Polycephaly: Occurrence in animals

 Polycephalic animals often make local news headlines when found.
 The most commonly observed two-headed animals are turtles and snakes.
 Other species with known two-headed occurrences include cattle, sheep, pigs, cats, dogs, and fish.
 In 1894, a two-headed partridge was reported in Boston, Massachusetts.
 It was notable as a dicephalic animal for surviving into adulthood with two perfect heads.
 Scientists have published in modern journals about dissecting such animals since at least the 1930s.
 A 1929 paper studied the anatomy of a two-headed kitten.

 Polycephalic animals, due to their rarity, are a subject of novelty.
 "We", a two-headed albino rat snake born in captivity in 2000 with both female and male genitalia, was scheduled to be auctioned on eBay with an expected price tag of $150,000 (£87,000), though their policy of not trading in live animals prevented the sale.
 On October 31, 2006, the World Aquarium announced that "We" was adopted by Nutra Pharma Corporation, a biotechnology company developing treatments using modified cobra venom and cobratoxin.
-"We" died of natural causes at age seven in June 2007, not long after being acquired by Nutra Pharma.
+"We" died of natural causes at age seven in June 2007.

 Two-headed farm animals sometimes travel with animal side shows to county fairs.
 Most notably, The Venice Beach Freakshow supposedly houses the largest collection of two-headed specimens in the world, including over 20 two-headed animals that are alive.
 Many museums of natural history contain preserved two-headed animals.
 The Museum of Lausanne in Lausanne, Switzerland, and the Ripley's Believe It or Not! museum in Gatlinburg, Tennessee, have collections of preserved two-headed animals.
 A very well preserved 2-headed lamb is on display in Llanidloes museum in Wales.
 A live two-headed tortoise named Janus can be seen at the Natural History Museum in Geneva, Switzerland.